Contents

 • /usr/bin/install -c -m 0644 sqlite3.h /usr/local/include/sqlcipher

-In SQLite_example.c put the following lines:
+Create a file named SQLite_example.c and add the following lines:

 1